pea-nut-z/karrot/readme.md

-## A marketplace mobile app
+## eMarketplace

-This app is in development.
+eMarketplace is a mobile app, and it is in development.
 More features are getting added.

-Click [here](https://drive.google.com/file/d/13r3OjZL79GkNJdT6bAutL0Z8CqEVVwmH/view?usp=sharing) to watch me demonstrate the app.
+Click [here](https://drive.google.com/file/d/13r3OjZL79GkNJdT6bAutL0Z8CqEVVwmH/view?usp=sharing) to watch me demonstrate how eMarketplace works.

 ### View On A Mobile Device (Recommended)

-It is a better experience to view on a mobile instead of in the browser.
+It is a better experience to view on a mobile device instead of in the browser.
 Currently, viewing in the browser is not as responsive due to compatibility issues.

-The Marketplace is created using Expo.
-Please download Expo on your mobile device and then use Expo to open the app.

-Once you are on a mobile device, please click [here](https://expo.dev/@peanutz/karrot) to do the above.
+eMarketplace is created using Expo and requires Expo Go to open the app.
+So, on your mobile device, please click [here](https://expo.dev/@peanutz/karrot) to find the link to download Expo Go and then on the same page, you can click to open the app using Expo Go.

 ### View In The Browser